Kriegel/Start-Demo/README.md

 # Start-Demo
 The famous Start-Demo script from Jeffrey Snover ; improved ; to present canned Demos of PowerShell Scripts

+It completely transforms the experience of giving a PowerShell demo in the console, allowing you to focus on your messages instead of typing.
+It is REAL in the sense that the commands REALLY run, the script just eliminates your typing.
 <pre>
 • You can specify which file you want to demo (it defaults to “.\demo.txt”)
 • You can specify which command to start with (it defaults to 0)